 If your bank account has been hit with a garnishment, the source of the money in the account determines if it is exempt.
 The burden of proof is on the judgment debtor to show property is exempt.

-The automatic stay remains in effect until the bankruptcy case ends or an agreement is reached by the debtor and a creditor.
-When the bankruptcy case ends, eligible debts are discharged forever.
+The automatic stay typically remains in effect until the bankruptcy case ends or an agreement is reached by the debtor and a creditor.
+When the bankruptcy case ends, eligible debts are usually discharged forever.
 If the bankruptcy case is dismissed prior to its conclusion, collection efforts can resume.

-Some debts, however, are not discharged through bankruptcy.
+Some debts, however, are generally not discharged through bankruptcy.
 Examples include child support and alimony; student loans; debts for willful or malicious injury; debts for wrongful death; and taxes.
 Creditors for these types of debts can apply for and receive a lift of the automatic stay.

 The amount of your paycheck that can be taken through wage garnishment depends on the state your employer is located in.
 Generally, a maximum of 25% of take-home pay will be eligible for garnishment, as 75% or more of a debtor’s take-home pay is usually exempt.